-The primary objective of conducting this study is to obtain a better understanding regarding the capital structure decision and good practice of corporate governance towards firm performances.
-Furthermore, this study also observes and sees the ability of board diversity as a moderating variable in the influence of capital structure towards firm performances.
-The firm performances assessed through two indicators, which are the accounting measure by return on capital employed (ROCE) and firm value by economic value added (EVA).
-This study observes the influence of capital structure quantified through the total debt to total asset ratio (DTA) and board diversity of the board of commissioner components including gender diversity or women on board (BOCG), board's education level (BOCLVL), and board education background (BOCBA) towards firm performance.
+The primary objective on conducting this study is to obtain better understanding regarding the capital structure decision and good practice of corporate governance towards firm performances.
+Furthermore, this study also observe and see the ability of board diversity as moderating variable in the influence of capital structure towards firm performances.
+The firm performances assessed through two indicators which are the accounting measure by return on capital employed (ROCE) and firm value by economic value added (EVA).
+This study observes the influence of capital structure quantified through the total debt to total asset ratio (DTA) and board diversity of board of commissioner components including gender diversity or women on board (BOCG), board's education level (BOCLVL), and board education background (BOCBA) towards firm performance.

-The debt to asset ratio has a negative significant effect on both accounting measure (ROCE) and firm value (EVA).
-While, the moderating variable, BOCG, and BOCLVL have an insignificant influence on ROCE, and there is a significant negative influence from BOCBA towards ROCE.
-On the other hand, the relationship between the moderating variable and EVA show more variety of result.
-BOCG has a negative influence on EVA, while BOCLVL is favorable for EVA and different from the other two, BOCBA has an insignificant impact on EVA.
+Debt to asset ratio has negative significant effect on both accounting measure (ROCE) and firm value (EVA).
+While, the moderating variable, BOCG and BOCLVL has insignificant influence towards ROCE and there is a negative significant influence from BOCBA towards ROCE.
+On the other hand, the relationship between moderating variable and EVA show more variety of result.
+BOCG has negative influence on EVA, while BOCLVL is favorable for EVA, and different from the other two, BOCBA has insignificant impact on EVA.

-For the effects of the control variables toward firm performance, the result generated also varies.
-GROWTH and AGE have a negative significant impact on ROCE, while SIZE has an insignificant influence on ROCE.
-Contrasting with the result towards ROCE, GROWTH, and AGE have a positive significant influence on EVA and the insignificant impact of SIZE on EVA.
+For the effects of the control variables toward firm performance, the result generated is also vary.
+GROWTH and AGE have negative significant impact toward ROCE while SIZE has insignificant influence toward ROCE.
+Contrasting with the result towards ROCE, GROWTH and AGE have positive significant influence on EVA and insignificant impact of SIZE on EVA.